 - provide a rigorous didactic curriculum for our fellow utilizing 360 degree feedback.

 - cultivate opportunities for our fellow to educate residents and students.

 - encourage our fellow to collaborate across specialties.

 - develop our fellow’s presentation skills during M&M conferences and multi-disciplinary educational meetings.

-The majority of your inpatient consultative time will take place at Nemours/Alfred I. duPont Hospital for Children, a freestanding children’s hospital in Wilmington, Del.
+The majority of your inpatient consultative time will take place at Nemours Children’s Hospital, Delaware, a freestanding children’s hospital in Wilmington, Del.
 The hospital: